reactjs/react.dev/content/docs/getting-started.md

 ### Create a New React App

 When starting a React project, [a simple HTML page with script tags](/docs/add-react-to-a-website.html) might still be the best option.
+It only takes a minute to set up!

 As your application grows, you might want to consider a more integrated setup.
-There are [several recommended solutions](/docs/create-a-new-react-app.html) for creating JavaScript applications with React.
+There are [several JavaScript toolchains](/docs/create-a-new-react-app.html) we recommend for larger applications.
 Each of them can work with little to no configuration and lets you take full advantage of the rich React ecosystem.

 ## Learn React

 People come to React from different backgrounds and with different learning styles.
-Whether you prefer a more theoretical or a more practical approach, we hope you'll find something useful in this section.
+Whether you prefer a more theoretical or a practical approach, we hope you'll find this section helpful.

-* If you prefer to **learn by doing**, start with our [practical tutorial](#practical-tutorial).
+* If you prefer to **learn by doing**, start with our [practical tutorial](/tutorial/tutorial.html).
-* If you prefer to **learn concepts step by step**, start with our [guide to main concepts](#step-by-step-guide).
+* If you prefer to **learn concepts step by step**, start with our [guide to main concepts](/docs/hello-world.html).

-Like any unfamiliar approach, React does have a learning curve.
-With practice and some patience, you will get the hang of it.
+Like any unfamiliar technology, React does have a learning curve.
+With practice and some patience, you *will* get the hang of it.

 ### JavaScript Resources

 The React documentation assumes some familiarity with programming in the JavaScript language.
 You don't have to be an expert, but it's harder to learn both React and JavaScript at the same time.

-We recommend going through [this JavaScript tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) to check your knowledge level.
-It will likely take you between 30 minutes and an hour but will help you feel more confident learning React.
+We recommend going through [this JavaScript overview](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) to check your knowledge level.
+It will take you between 30 minutes and an hour but you will feel more confident learning React.

 >Tip
 >